kevinlakhani/sqlautoimport/README.md

 This alleviates the hassle of manually writing create statements, then importing files one-by-one.
 Just point the SQL Auto Import tool to the directory containing your files and enter your database credentials - let SQL Auto Import do the rest.

 Worried about security or privacy?
-SQL Auto Import is open-source, so you can [review the source code](https://github.com/kevinlakhani/sqlautoimport/blob/master/sqlautoimport.py) to investigate any concerns.
+SQL Auto Import is open-source, so you can [view the source code](https://github.com/kevinlakhani/sqlautoimport/blob/master/sqlautoimport.py) to investigate any concerns.
 If you find an issue, report it [here](https://github.com/kevinlakhani/sqlautoimport/issues)!

 PostreSQL, MySQL, SQLite, MSSQL (Microsoft SQL Server/T-SQL), and Oracle SQL flavors are supported.
 More flavors are on the [roadmap](#roadmap).